Communist Workers' Party of Germany: Founding Conference, 4–5 April, 1920 Berlin

-First Ordinary Party Congress, 1-4 August 1920
+First Ordinary Party Congress, 1–4 August 1920

 The Congress was held in the Zum Prälaten restaurant, Berlin.
 In August 1920, the founding members of the Hamburg branch were expelled, Heinrich Laufenberg and Fritz Wolffheim, who had advocated National Bolshevist ideas.
-Two months later another founding member, Otto Rühle, was expelled.
 From 1920 to 1921 the KAPD was a coopted member of the Third International.

 In 1921 the KAPD cooperated again with the KPD during the March Action.
 This was triggered by Weimar Republic troops marching into the industrial region of Central Germany, and the KAPD and KPD's fear that the military intended to occupy the factories.

 In 1921 a further fragmentation occurred, when parts of the AAUD around Rühle, Franz Pfemfert and Oskar Kanehl broke off from the KAPD and formed the AAUE.